Compare our picks for smart home security systems

 - DIY installation

-- Integrates with Apple
+- Works with

 - Pro and DIY installation

-- Works with Alexa and Google Assistant
+- Works with

 How smart security systems work

 A security system is typically called “smart” if it can be controlled with an app.
 Since most security systems have apps now, we’re using the term to refer to systems that work with smart devices and voice assistants.
+Here are some features of smart security systems:

 Some more advanced security systems let you link to other smart devices in your home to create home automations.
-The best systems allow you to do all this in the app rather than opening multiple apps to control your system and the various smart devices.
+The best systems allow you to do all this in the security app rather than opening multiple apps to control your system and various smart devices.

 » MORE: How to deter burglars